 Friends of the Refuge Staff

-Bonnie Anderson, Administrative Assistant to Friends of Tualatin River National Wildlife Refuge since 2010, is responsible for the day to day office responsibilities of the organization including payroll management, grant management, government contract management and grant writing.
+Bonnie Anderson, has worked for the Friends of Tualatin River National Wildlife Refuge since 2010.
+She is takes care of the day to day responsibilities of the organization including payroll management, grant management, government contract management and grant writing.
 Bonnie serves on several Friends' committees, including Membership, Outreach, Branding and Development, Nature Store, Restoration, Website, Social Media, Newsletter, Summer Nature Camp, Human Resources and Hiring and Annual Budget Review.
+Bonnie also co-Chairs the Tualatin River Bird Festival.

 Nathan Kossnar is the Friend’s Invasive Species Technician who was brought on to assist the biological and restoration goals of the Tualatin River National Wildlife Refuge.
 As a Chicago native, Nathan moved to the Pacific Northwest in 2014 and completed a B.S. in Environmental Science and Management at Portland State University.
 Since moving to Portland, Nathan has worked for Columbia Land Trust and Clark County Vegetation Management helping monitor and treat invasive species in order to protect sensitive PNW habitats.
 When he’s not doing fieldwork, he can be found hiking on local trails with his dog, Wyatt.